grpc/proposal/L63-core-call-credentials-debug-string.md

 ## Background

-This feature satisfies requests from internal google users who would wish to get a debug string from the CallCredentials class
+This feature satisfies requests from internal Google users who would wish to get a debug string from the CallCredentials class

 ### Related Proposals: